kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 			:width: 750px
 			:align: center

 	#.
-Using these parameters on the phase II data generates the following plot:
+Using these parameters on the phase 2 data generates the following plot:

 		.. image:: ../figures/monitoring/boards-monitoring-Shewhart-phase2.png
 			:width: 750px
 			:align: center

-		Assuming the subgroups in phase II are all in control, the :math:`\alpha` value is sum of the points outside the limits, divided by the total number of subgroups in phase II = 9/214 = 4.2%.
+		Assuming the subgroups in phase 2 are all in control, the :math:`\alpha` value is sum of the points outside the limits, divided by the total number of subgroups in phase 2 = 9/214 = 4.2%.
 This is much greater than the theoretically expected :math:`\alpha` of 0.27%.

 		Notice though there is a group of points all on one side of the target line.
 According to the Western Electric rules, a group of more than 8 points on one side of the target line is highly improbable and an alarm should be raised.
-This indicates that these phase II testing data are likely not from in-control operation.
+This indicates that these phase 2 testing data are likely not from in-control operation.

 	#.
 The ARL = :math:`1/\alpha = 1/0.042` = 23.8; i.e. 1 subgroup in every 24 will lie outside the control limits, even if that subgroup is from in-control operation.
-That number looks about right from the above phase II chart, although, most of the outliers seem to occur in the last half of the chart (see answer to part 4).
+That number looks about right from the above phase 2 chart, although, most of the outliers seem to occur in the last half of the chart (see answer to part 4).
 The data set comes from about 5 hours and 15 minutes (315 minutes) of operation; during this time there were 286 subgroups that would have been shown on a real Shewhart chart.
 With an ARL of 24 subgroups, there would be about 12 (286/24) false alarms over these 315 minutes.
 In other words a false alarm about once every 26 minutes.
 This is much too high for practical use.
 Either the limits must be made wider, or this data really is not from in-control operation.

 	#.
 To calculate the consumer's risk (:math:`\beta`) we require a period of data where we know the blades have shifted, so that the board thickness has been increased or decreased to a new level (mean operating point).
 Using that out of control, or unstable data, we calculate Shewhart subgroups as usual, and count the number of data points falling within the current LCL and UCL.
 A count of those in control subgroups divided by the total number of these out of control subgroups would be an estimate of :math:`\beta`.